ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/testing-plan.rst

 Manual test coverage
 """"""""""""""""""""

-If a line cannot be covered by automated tests it will be marked with a ``// Ferrocene annotation: REASON`` comment stating the reson.
+If a line cannot be covered by automated tests it will be marked with a ``#[ferrocene::annotation(REASON)]`` attribute stating the reason.
 This annotation will be displayed in the generated HTML report.

 Tidy test suite
 ~~~~~~~~~~~~~~~